matejkaf/Doc/Cybersecurity_2/01_allgemein/allgemein.md

 > 2. Something that a system allows, but that is unintended and unanticipated by its designers.
 >
 > Hacking is not cheating.
 It’s following the rules, but subverting their intent.
 It’s unintended.
 It’s an exploitation.
 It’s “gaming the system.”
 Caper movies ([Gauner Filme]) are filled with hacks.
 MacGyver was a hacker.
 Hacks are clever, but not the same as innovations.

-> Gaining unauthorized access.
-Now, what we mean by hacking is being able to gain access to a system that you're not supposed to have access to. [[Zaid Sabih](https://www.udemy.com/user/zaidsabih/)]